Emotions and Heart Health

-Science suggests an association among stress, depression and heart disease.
-The association
+Science suggests an association among stress, depression, and heart disease.
+Several

-risk factors for heart disease such as high blood pressure.
-Stress may also affect
+factors for heart disease such as high blood pressure.
+Stress may also affect behaviors

-behaviors that increase risk such as smoking, overeating, drinking too much alcohol,
+that increase risk such as smoking, overeating, drinking too much alcohol, and physical

-and physical inactivity.
-Managing and treating these conditions is important to reduce
+inactivity.
+Managing and treating these conditions is important to reduce your overall

 Stress and your heart